When you mix a Siberian Husky with an Australian Shepherd, you get what’s commonly known as an “Aussie Husky” or some find Ausberian a little funnier!

 The Aussie Serbian is perhaps my favorite husky mix breed today.
 One thing that instantly stands out is their beautiful facial markings.
 Although these markings can’t be seen every time, it’s an amazing combination of colors that certainly complement each other.
 Let’s take a complete look at the Aussie Husky

 Australian Shepherds are considered medium-sized dogs and so too is the Siberian Husky.
 With the Aussie Husky, you can expect a medium-sized dog with a similar build to each of the parents.
-In some cases, your hybrid would have the more nimble agile body of the Husky.
+In some cases, your crossbreed would have the more nimble, agile body of the Husky.

 Weight & Height ⭐

-Neither breed is much different from each other so the average weight and height are similar to that of the parents.
+Neither breed is much different from the other so the average weight and height are similar to that of the parents.

 - The typical weight for the Aussie Husky is between 35-70 pounds.